The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 - determines which decisions it will make and which it will delegate to the executive group via the Scheme of Delegation;

 - ensures high standards of corporate governance and personal conduct;

 - provides effective financial stewardship; and

 - promotes effective dialogue between NHS England, Government departments, other arm’s length bodies, its partners, CCGs and providers of healthcare and communities served by the commissioning system.

 NHS England has a number of Directorates which collaborate to create and implement policy via direct commissioning of services and through provision of support for and oversight of CCG commissioning of health services:

-The Medical leads the negotiations with PSNC, working with the other directorates such as the Commissioning Operations and Nursing directorates, where required, and the Department of Health.
+The Strategy and Innovation directorate leads the negotiations with PSNC, working with the other directorates such as the Medical directorate, where required, and the Department of Health and Social Care.

-The Commissioning Operations directorate contains a central team and four regional teams:
+The Operations and Information directorate contains a central team and seven regional teams:

 The local teams within the Regions are responsible for determining applications for pharmacy contracts, contract monitoring, pharmacy opening hours and providing support for EPS.
 Some roles of the local team, such as provision of support for EPS, may be provided by other organisations such as the local Commissioning Support Unit (CSU), working under contract to NHS England.